DeMaCS-UNICAL/tappy-original/README.md

 # GB Ianni's notes:

 This is a fork of the original guntiss' tappy project.
-We opted to tappy since it has a better server and calibration interface than original tapsterbot's.
+We opted to use tappy rather than the original tapsterbot code since it has a better server and calibration interface than original's.
-In our robotic projects, we use tappy as a server bridging to robot's serial port; clients are not provided: we use the original tapsterbot clients available in the tapsterbot clients folder.
+In our robotic projects, we use tappy as a server bridging to robot's Arduino's serial port; we expect Firmata runs as the Arduino's firmware; clients are not provided: we use the original tapsterbot clients available in the tapsterbot clients folder.

-GB Ianni's modifications:
+# GB Ianni's modifications:

 -Multiple points calibration
 -Reworked callback nightmare with async/await calls
--

 # Installation Notes
 Tested with Node.js v10.24.1 (lts/dubnium as of Jan 2022).
 There are known compatibility problems with the serialport module and nodejs versions >=12.